-The University Alaska Fairbanks Nanook EV team has converted another snowmobile to electric power.
-Our new machine has a 48 km (30 mi) range at 32 km/h (20 mi/h).
-Building on last year's success (winning Best Range with our original model), we started this project with a lighter chassis: a Ski-Doo Tundra 300F at 167 kg (370 lb), and a stronger motor, a NetGain WarP7 DC-series motor.
-The motor is connected directly to the sprocket shaft using two Gates Tri-power BX belts.
-The accumulator is configured to support 211 V using 396 Headway 10 A-h Lithium-ion cells, which utilize Lithium Iron Phosphate (LiFePO4) chemistry.
-This 12.672 kW·h battery pack is the largest used in any electric snowmobile to date.
+The University of Alaska Fairbanks Nanook EV team's latest electric snowmobile has a 30 km (18.6 mi) range at 32 km/h (20 mi/h) under optimal snow conditions.
+Building on the 2009 competition success (winning Best Range with an Arctic Cat F7), we started this project with a much lighter chassis: a Ski-Doo Tundra 300F at 167 kg (370 lb), and a stronger motor, a NetGain WarP7 DC-series motor.
+The motor is connected directly to the sprocket shaft using two Gates Tripower BX belts.
+The accumulator is configured to support 177.6 V using 72 Turnigy 5 A-h lithiumion polymer hybrid cells, which utilize a gel electrolyte.
+This 7.992 kW-h battery pack meets the new rule requirement for the high voltage pack size.
 The batteries are connected to a 249 V Logisystems motor controller to power the motor.
-The snowmobile is a respectable 295 kg (650 lb).
-It has a top speed of 80 km/h (50 mi/h) and it is pretty quiet at 54 dB.
+The snowmobile weighs 233 kg (514 lb) and has a top speed of 80 km/h (50 mi/h) and a noise level of 54 dB.
 This snowmobile is poised to do very well in the competition.
 Table 1 summarizes our goals.